f-t-s/al-folio/_projects/icr.markdown

       <img class="col three center" src="{{ site.baseurl }}/assets/gif/solution_mono.gif"/>
   </div>
   <div class="col three caption">
     <b>The pairs of images are ordered left to right from smallest to largest distance</b>.
 The first pair of images are identical, while the third pair differs by a tiny warp.
 Due to the rough textures naturally present in the image, this hardly perceptible warp leads to a bigger Euclidean distance than between the pair in the center, despite the latter being visually obvious.
-Note that a similar transformation could occur naturally, for instance by wind moving the foliage in the foreground.
+Such a transformation could occur naturally, for instance by wind moving the foliage in the foreground.
   </div>
 </div>